 The Fluke 116 is different from the others in the 110 series.
 Its features make it specifically interesting for HVAC professionals.
-Not only does it offer the standard measurements that the 115 also offers, it has a built-in thermometer and can measure microamps to test flame sensors.
+Not only does it offer the standard measurements that the 115 also offers, but it also has a built-in thermometer and can measure microamps to test flame sensors.
 Aside from those specific functionalities, it still offers the Fluke multimeter quality and a wide variety of standard tests.

 This specific combination of features makes it the perfect meter for HVAC professionals.
-Not only do you need the built-in thermometer and ability to measure microamps, you also need a highly reliable digital multimeter.
+Not only do you need the built-in thermometer and ability to measure microamps, but you also need a highly reliable digital multimeter.
 The Fluke 116 offers both in one.
 Like the other models, it has a large 6,000 count display, a sturdy design that allows one-handed operation, and an outstanding engineering quality when you take a look under the hood.
 It is also CAT-III certified and offers low input impedance, allowing you to read weak signals and eliminate false positive readings due to ghost voltage.

 There is hardly anything missing from the Fluke 116, but the optional accessory of a magnetic hanger will feel less optional for HVAC professionals, so it would have been nice if it were included.
 But when it comes to the functionality and durability of the model itself, there is no reason for any HVAC professional to buy another multimeter.

 The Fluke 117 is the heavyweight in this series.
 It has the biggest capacity and it is in the higher price tag.
 At the same time, it has more to prove, too.
 This model is designed for electricians working before the box and those working on light industrial equipment.
 It has the most similarities to the Fluke 115 but has a few nice extras that make this particular model worth a look for the electricity professional.